Meet Robin

 a woman with a smile on her face

-A Passion for Learning While Advocating for Self-care, Mental Health, and a Growth Mindset
+Advocating for Self-care, Mental Health, and a Growth Mindset

 What if...? is my mantra in the art studio, leading to layered art that reflects life's What if...? moments.
+For me, the process is more satisfying than the outcome.
+(Though I do love a finished project!)

 My mission is to help others focus on self-care, mental health, and a growth mindset as impactful outcomes of creativity, whether making art or viewing it.